feds201/2024stewie/README.md

 ## Contact

-If you have any questions or issues, please open an issue on the GitHub repository.
+For any questions or concerns, please open an issue on the GitHub repository.
 We'll do our best to respond as quickly as possible.